MarcNickl/REV_Light_Meter/README.md

 - the ability to export a time log of all information gathered with the time at which it was optained - maybe useful for continuity

+from a functionality perspective i really like the controlability of the arri alexa view finder.
-- 1 dile for apiture/EV
+- 1 dile for apiture when turned it incicates REV from the point selected
-- Buttons to set ISO/Shutter speed/Angle
+- Modifyer buttons to enable the dial to adjust the ISO/Shutter [speed/Angle]
-- Magic Button to switch light meter from lux to XY Chroma (requiring a 2 second press)
+- XY Button to switch light meter from lux to XY Chroma (requiring a 2 second press)
 - Modifyer buttom (basicly an if this then that changing speed to iso and magic to menu also apiture to relative EV)
 - HUE° and Satudation